 A relaxing brunch at Harlequin's restaurant and wine bar in Umea's city center was the highlight of the afternoon.

 Harlequin's serves traditional Swedish fare, including reindeer and locally-caught seafood.

-On our visit, we were served brisket with corn, which was terrific.
+We were served brisket with corn on our visit, which was terrific.